dilner1/Portfolio_one/README.md

 However after using stack overflow I discovered giving that giving the icons a width value and removing the padding actually corrected this.

-After spending so much time on this section I also realised the radio input dots in the inquiery section were also slightly out of line with their text. the reason was I set the margin-left to 50%, this again looked correct on mobile but clearly not on a larger screen.
-Changing this to instead margin: 0 atuo; fixed this issue.

 ## Dark Mode

 I tested the site on my own mobile which happened to be in dark mode, this of course adjusted the colours used.
-Although it would take a lot more investigation to learn how to make adjustments I was mostly happy with how it looked.
+Although it would take a lot more investigation to learn how to customize this I was mostly happy with how it looked.
 The only issue was that the main picture border was different to the border color in used rest of the site despite using the same colour value.

 ![dark mode colours](assets/images/mobile_dark_mode.jpg)

-There is a background colour of near white, I also created a border for the main picture with the same value.
+The standard site has a white background, I also created a border for the main picture with the same colour value.
 In other sections of the site the border was created by using margins rather than a border.
-I assumed this main pictures border was causing some overlay, by changing this to a margin this removed the issue.
+I assumed the pictures border was causing overlay, by changing this to a margin this removed the issue.
 I have no plans to make any other changes to the dark mode, having uniform colours is good enough at this stage.

 # Unfixed Bugs